 The fifty (50) States, the District of Columbia, Puerto Rico and Tribes with approved title IV-E plans are eligible to participate in the Guardianship Assistance Program awards.

-41 States and territories have been given final approval of those GAP amendments: Alabama, Alaska, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York, Nevada, North Carolina, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virgin Islands, Virginia, Washington, West Virginia and Wisconsin.
+- 40 states, the District of Columbia, and 2 territories (Puerto Rico and the Virgin Islands) have been given final approval of those GAP amendments: Alabama, Alaska, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virgin Islands, Virginia, Washington, West Virginia, Wisconsin and Wyoming.

-- 14 Tribes have approved Title IV-E GAP plans: the Aleut Community of St. Paul Island, the Cherokee Nation, Confederated Salish and Kootenai Tribe, Eastern Band of Cherokee Indians, the Keweenaw Bay Indian Community, Mashpee Wampanoag Tribe, the Navajo Nation, Pascua Yaqui Tribe, Penobscot Nation, Port Gamble S’Klallam Tribe, Rosebud Sioux Tribe, the South Puget Intertribal Planning Agency, Standing Rock Sioux Tribe, and Tolowa Dee-ni’ Nation of Smith River, California (formerly Smith River Rancheria).
+- 10 Tribes have approved Title IV-E GAP plans: the Aleut Community of St. Paul Island, the Cherokee Nation, Eastern Band of Cherokee Indians, the Keweenaw Bay Indian Community, Mashpee Wampanoag Tribe, the Navajo Nation, Pascua Yaqui Tribe, Penobscot Nation, Port Gamble S’Klallam Tribe, and Tolowa Dee-ni’ Nation of Smith River, California (formerly Smith River Rancheria).